Random Abstract Cell Complexes: A Model for Random Abstract Cell Complexes

-As a step towards a sampling algorithm for the full model described above, we consider algorithms for the lifting from one-dimensional CCs (graphs) to two-dimensional CCs.
-As there is no risk of confusion in this context, we simply use $P_l$ toe refer to $P^{(2)}_l$ in the following.
+\paragraph{Sampling $2$-cells on a graph.} As a step towards a sampling algorithm for the full model described above, we consider algorithms for the lifting from one-dimensional CCs (graphs) to two-dimensional CCs.
+As there is no risk of confusion in this context, we simply use $P_l$ to refer to $P^{(2)}_l$ in the following.